ycpcs/cs340-fall2014/assign/assign04.md

 2. Next, run the command <code>lein midje</code>.
 The output will indicate how many tests passed and which tests (if any) failed.

 If you get an error from Leiningen about `midje` not being a valid task, try deleting the `.lein` directory (in your home directory) and running the command again.

+To test your functions interactively (highly recommended!):

+1. Start a Local Terminal and cd into the repository directory (as described above).
+2. Run the command `lein repl` to start a read-eval-print loop.
+3. Enter <code>(use '<i>namespace</i>)</code>, where *namespace* is the namespace defined for the chapter, e.g., `i-am-a-horse-in-the-land-of-booleans`
+4. Now you can call functions defined in your source code.
+Note that you will need to exit and restart the REPL if you change your code.